cesardarizaleta/Satelite/README.md

 ```html
 git clone https://github.com/cesardarizaleta/Satelite.git && cd Satelite && npm i react react-dom && npm i react-icons && npm start
 ```

+## Access
+If you would like to get in touch, please feel free to email me directly at **cesardarizaleta@gmail.com**, or you can fill out the contact form on my portfolio

 ## Technologies
 <div align="center" width='100%'>